 Best Paralegal Schools in New Mexico

-If you want to start working in the legal field without becoming an attorney, training as a paralegal is one of the most direct paths.
+If you want to apply for roles upon completion.
 In New Mexico, you can get started with a certificate or degree from an accredited paralegal program.
 This guide reviews the best paralegal schools in New Mexico, what each offers, and what steps to take after graduation.

 New Mexico does not require a state license for paralegals.
 Most employers look for candidates with: